onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 Twin Atlas should now be built across five implementation tracks.

-## 1. 📘 Public layer track
+## 1. 📘 Public stack track
-Stabilize the public-facing docs, entry pages, and navigation surfaces.
+Stabilize the public-facing docs, entry pages, navigation surfaces, and boundary pages.

 ## 2. 🌉 Bridge track
-Turn Bridge from specification and examples into more operational handoff behavior.
+Turn Bridge from explanation and specification into more implementation-facing handoff behavior.

 ## 3. ⚙️ Runtime track
-Make Basic, Advanced, and Strict behave like real public runtime surfaces rather than static text assets only.
+Make the runtime surface behave like a real public engine spine rather than only a documentation shell.

-## 4. 🎭 Demo track
+## 4. 🧪 Evidence and demo track
-Make the demo layer stronger, more legible, and more aligned with implementation targets.
+Make the evidence and demo layers stronger, more legible, and more aligned with implementation targets.

 ## 5. 🧠 Formalization track
 Continue structural rigor and future mathematical packaging without blocking the practical build.

-These tracks are connected, but they should not be forced to complete at the same time.
+These tracks are connected, but they should not be forced to complete at the same speed.

 ---